Homemade Pretzel Bread (Pretzel Rolls)

 The best Homemade Pretzel Bread (or Pretzel Rolls) recipe.
 Once you make this you will never be able to eat store-bought pretzel bread again!
 It’s dense, soft, chewy, buttery, salty and irresistibly delicious.

 I know making homemade bread can seem intimidating, but don’t worry!
-We’ve created a video that shows you how to make this homemade pretzel bread step-by-step!
+Follow our step-by-step photos and watch the video to learn how to make pretzel bread perfectly every single time!
 And if there’s a recipe that’s worth conquering your kitchen fears for, this is definitely it.

-I have also included instructions for how to make pretzel rolls as well!
-Pretzel rolls make a great smaller serving size option.
+I have also included instructions for how to make pretzel rolls.
+Pretzel rolls are a great smaller serving size option.
 They also make delicious hamburger buns for homemade burgers.

 Overhead view of a loaf of homemade pretzel bread on a cutting board with three slices cut and lying down near it